risingwavelabs/risingwave-docs/docs/concepts/transactions.md

 ## Transactions within a CDC table

 When you create a table to ingest CDC streams, you can enable this feature by setting `transactional` to `true` in the WITH clause of the `CREATE TABLE` statement.
-Note that this feature is only available if you are using the native [MySQL CDC](/guides/ingest-from-mysql-cdc.md), [PostgreSQL CDC](/guides/ingest-from-postgres-cdc.md), or [Citus CDC](/guides/ingest-from-citus-cdc.md) connectors.
+Note that this feature is only available if you are using the native [MySQL CDC](/guides/ingest-from-mysql-cdc.md) or [PostgreSQL CDC](/guides/ingest-from-postgres-cdc.md) connectors.

 For performance considerations, transactions involving changes to more than 4096 rows cannot be guaranteed.